DavisNT/memory-dump-examples/README.md

 :warning: This might be the hardest example.

-This is the "scapegoat" method example.
+This is the "scapegoat method" example.
 Taking at least two memory dumps a few seconds apart is recommended.

 :information_source: Usage of [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) might be needed.